deadlyvipers/dojo_rules/introduction.md

 Hi, I'm Kelly.
 I live in Indiana.
+My favorite Code School path(s) are the Git paths... because those are the only ones I've done so far.